apache/nuttx/configs/sama5d4-ek/README.txt

        $ cd ~/nuttx-git/nuttx
        $ make

     NOTE: The NxWM example was designed tiny displays.
-On this large 800x480 display, the icons are too tiny to be usable.
-I have created a large 320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
+On this larger 800x480 display, the icons are too tiny to be usable.
+I have created a larger 320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
 The expanded images are not great.
-If I ever get past the opening screen, the same problems will exist in the application toolbar and in the start winow.
+    The same problems exist in the application toolbar and in the start window.
 These icons are not yet scaled.

    STATUS:
        See the To-Do list below